apache/singa-doc/docs-site/docs/autograd.md

 ## Relevant Modules

-There are three classes involved in autograd, namely `singa.tensor.Tensor`, `singa.autograd.Operation`, and `singa.autograd.Layer`.
-In the rest of this article, we use tensor, operation and layer to refer to an instance of the respective class.
+There are three classes involved in autograd, namely `singa.tensor.Tensor`, `singa.autograd.Operation`, `singa.autograd.Layer` and `singa.module.Module`.
+In the rest of this article, we use tensor, operation, layer and module to refer to an instance of the respective class.

 ### Tensor